telerik/xaml-docs/mvvm-helpers/common-converters.md

 # Converters

-Telerik controls provides a set of different built-in __IValueConverters__ which can be used to perform conversion between different types.
+Telerik controls provide a set of different built-in __IValueConverters__ which can be used to perform conversion between different types.

 >To get access to these converters you can add reference to the __Telerik.Windows.Controls.dll__.